Diving the Sardine Run

-You can look forward to exciting launches, up to 8 hours a day at sea searching for the annual sardine run migration, whales breaching really close, mega-pods of common dolphins, brydes whales, occasional sightings of orca and mola-mola.
+You can look forward to exciting surf launches, up to 8 hours a day at sea searching for the annual sardine run migration.
 Port Saint Johns is nested in the heart of the wild coast therefore the landscape from sea is spectacular.
-You’ll pass sites such as “blow-hole” and “waterfall bluff” amazing offerings by nature.
+Therefore, whales breaching really close, mega-pods of common dolphins, brydes whale, occasional sightings of orca and mola-mola can be expected.
+You’ll pass sites such as blow-hole and waterfall bluff, amazing offerings by nature.

 Some days you’ll find the sardines are running but marine predators are not feeding.
-On these days we have a secret reef to dive that is inhabited by hundreds of Ragged Tooth Sharks (Spotted Sand Tigers / Grey Nurse Sharks).
+For this reason on these days we have a secret reef to dive that is inhabited by hundreds of Ragged Tooth Sharks (Spotted Sand Tigers).

-Water temperature is around 18 – 21 degrees celcius so a 7mm wetsuit will suffice.
+Apart from our Sardine Run 2023 packages are aimed at divers, snorkelers looking for pure adventure are welcome too.
+Getting up close and personal with sharks, game fish, seals, penguins, sardines, mola-mola and, on occasion, orca and many species of marine-birds and marine mammals.
+Water temperature is around 18 – 21 degrees Celsius so a 7mm wetsuit will suffice.
+This is because a lot of the action is experienced on snorkel.
+As a result dry suits cause drag and you could miss out on the underwater feeding frenzy and baitballs.
 Therefor dry suits are not entirely suitable.
-This is because of the fact that a lot of the action is experienced on snorkel.
-As a result dry suits cause drag and you will miss out on the underwater feeding frenzy and bait balls.

-Definately bring your camera so that you can be your own Natgeo star!
-Moreover Sardine Run 2021 will be Nature’s gift to you.
+Definitely bring your camera so that you can be your own Natgeo star!
+Moreover, Sardine Run 2023 will be Nature’s gift to you.